Speed limits in Germany: Autobahns

-German autobahns are famous for having no universal motorway speed limit, although about 30% of them do have some kind of temporary or permanent limit.
+German autobahns are famous for having no speed limit, although there are about 30% of them which the temporary or permanent limit is valid.
 Roughly 21% of German motorways have static limits (temporary or permanent) indicated by traditional traffic signs.
 An additional 9% are equipped with motorway control systems that can show variable speed limits depending on time, weather or traffic.
 Most of these are switched off (= no limit) under good conditions.
-In sections of the motorway system without speed limit it is common to be overtaken by cars or motorcycles travelling over 200 km/h (125 mph).
+In sections of the motorway system without speed limit it is possible to be overtaken by cars or motorcycles travelling over 200 km/h (125 mph).
 However, a recommended speed limit (Richtgeschwindigkeit) of 130 km/h (81 mph) applies.
 While driving at higher speeds is not punishable, the increased risk induced by higher speeds (erhöhte Betriebsgefahr) may result in partial liability for damages.
 Moreover, the law forbids travel at speeds that would extend the vehicle's minimum halting distance beyond the driver's line of sight (Sicherheitsabstand).
 On all German roads, there are speed limits for trucks, buses, cars towing trailers, and small motorised vehicles (mopeds, etc.).

+"Free travel for free citizens!
+(Freie Fahrt für freie Bürger!)" is a popular phrase in Germany, coined by the ADAC in its resistance to a general speed limit on the Autobahn.